kevhandel/cap_1/README.md

 then one or more others must compensate.
 Further, there may be correlation with outside forces, such as Environmental regulations.
 We may be able to develop a model that predicts the change in fates based upon regulation, for instance.

+<p>&nbsp;

 ### Data Sources...
-The US EPA maintains the TRI database.
+The US EPA maintains the TRI database.<br>
-Kaggle.com maintains a copy of the original.
+Kaggle.com maintains a copy of the original.<br>
-We gratefully accessed both.
+With gratitude, we accessed both.